zsaraf/SoundGen/README.md

 SoundGen
 ========

-Easy to use interface for playing midi notes using Sound Font (extension sf2).
+Easy to use interface for playing midi notes using Sound Font (extension sf2) in iOS.

 To use: